 (c) Restoring the availability of and access to personal data, in the event of a physical or technical security breach.

-(d) Testing and evaluating the effectiveness of technical and organization measures.
+(d) Testing and evaluating the effectiveness of technical and organisation measures.

 8.3 All electronic financial transactions entered into through our website will be protected by encryption technology